Quick Guide to Common Wine Varietals and Types

 Petit Verdot

 Petit Verdot is a full-bodied red wine that is often used as a blending grape in Bordeaux blends, generally at no more than 10-15% of the blend.
-Especially tannic and powerful, used to strengthen blends.
+Especially tannic and powerful, Petit Verdot is used to strengthen blends.
 However, it can also be found as a single varietal wine, particularly from regions such as Spain, Australia, and California.
-Here are some food pairing suggestions for Petit Verdot:

 Petite Sirah